 Body Type: Very tall; muscular build; large hooves; feathering on legs; long, arched neck; slightly Roman nose

 Best For: All levels of riders and owners

 Life Expectancy: 25 to 30 years

 Shire Horse History and Origins

-Shires are named for the shires of the countryside where the breed was developed.
-It is widely believed that the British "Great Horse," which was used in battle, was the ancestor of the Shire.
-The descendants of the Great Horse are thought to have been outcrossed with Friesians and other breeds and developed as the Old English Black Horse.
-The Packington Blind Horse, a stallion who lived in the late 1170s, is regarded as a foundation sire of the Shire horse breed.
-The Shire Horse Society, first called the English Cart Horse Society, was formed in 1878.
+Shire horses are named for the British shires (countryside) where the breed was developed.
+It is widely believed that the British Great Horse, which was used in battle, is the ancestor of the shire horse.
+Flemish horses with leg feathering also might have influenced the breed.
+The Shire Horse Society, first called the English Cart Horse Society, formed in 1878 as a breed registry.

-Shire Horse Size and Lifespan
+Shire Horse Size

-Color and Markings
+Colors and Markings

 Unique Characteristics of the Shire Horse